OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-27.md

 Then take it to your father to eat, so that he may bless you before his death.”

 ## Genesis 27:11
-Jacob said to Rebekah his mother, “But my brother Esau is a hairy man while I have smooth skin.”
+Jacob said to his mother Rebekah, “But my brother Esau is a hairy man, and I have smooth skin.”

 ## Genesis 27:12
 Perhaps my father will touch me, and I will seem to him like a deceiver, and I will bring upon myself a curse rather than a blessing.”